 Hospital Laborers in the Maudes street of the capital, is 100 years old and the Community of Madrid pays tribute to its architect, Antonio Palacios as a symbol of the architecture of the city.
 Among his works are the Palazuelo Commercial House (1919-1921), the building Matesanz (1919-1923), the Hotel Avenida (1921-1924) and the late Hotel Florida (1922-1924).

-The old Hospital of Laborers, located in the Maudes street of the capital and whose construction will be one hundred years has been the place chosen to present the program.
+The old Hospital of Labourers, located in Maudes Street of the capital and whose construction will be one hundred years old has been the place chosen to present the program.

-Activities 'Antonio Palacios, architect of Madrid', from which can enjoy in total more than 8,000 people, program a series of lectures and a program of outdoor concerts visits, and are carried out with the collaboration of Spanish Cultural action, the Cervantes Institute, the Fine Arts Circle, the Ministry of Transport, Housing and Infrastructure and the city of Madrid.
+Activities 'Antonio Palacios, architect of Madrid', from which a total of more than 8,000 people can enjoy, program a series of lectures and a program of outdoor concerts visits, and are carried out with the collaboration of Spanish Cultural action, the Cervantes Institute, the Fine Arts Circle, the Ministry of Transport, Housing and Infrastructure and the city of Madrid.

-In total 249 visits, free of charge, which will be guided by specialists in architecture and art history will be organized.
-To participate in this initiative, which will take place between June and December, and that 6,200 people will enjoy, prior registration is required on the web www.antoniopalacios.es.
+In total, 249 visits, free of charge, which will be guided by specialists in architecture and art history, will be organized.
+To participate in this initiative, which will take place between June and December, and during which 6,200 people will enjoy, prior registration is required on www.antoniopalacios.es.

 LECTURE SERIES

-Also during the months of October and November a conference program in the four buildings mentioned above and the headquarters of the Office of Culture and Tourism of the Community of Madrid located at number 31 Calle Alcalá will add them, also buildings of Antonio Palacios.
+Also, during October and November, a conference program in the four buildings mentioned above and the headquarters of the Office of Culture and Tourism of the Community of Madrid, located at number 31 Calle Alcalá, will added to the program, also buildings of Antonio Palacios.

-Architects and historians specialists in the figure of Antonio Palacios and his work will deepen, Tuesday, October and November, in significant aspects of the design and production of the Galician architect, as well as recent conservation projects and value of their buildings more unique.
+Architects and historians specialists in the figure of Antonio Palacios and his work will delve, in October and November, into significant aspects of the design and production of the Galician architect, as well as recent conservation projects and the value of their unique buildings.
 Attendance at the conference is free until full capacity.

 CONCERTS

-Moreover, during the month of July a series of outdoor concerts in the courtyard of the old Hospital of day laborers will be offered.
-These musical evenings, held the evening of Friday, played pieces of contemporary music to Antonio Palacios, transporting the viewer into the Madrid music scene of the early twentieth century.
+Moreover, during July, a series of outdoor concerts in the courtyard of the old Hospital of day labourers will be offered.
+These musical evenings, held on the evening of Friday, played pieces of contemporary music to Antonio Palacios, transporting the viewer into the Madrid music scene of the early twentieth century.

-With all these initiatives the Community of Madrid wants to spread the architectural legacy of Antonio Palacios, as many are who identify their work as some of Madrid's most emblematic buildings, but do not know the figure of the architect who designed them.
-The city established whose traces Antonio Palacios will now honors.
+With all these initiatives, the Community of Madrid wants to spread the architectural legacy of Antonio Palacios, as many who identify their work as some of Madrid's most emblematic buildings, but do not know the figure of the architect who designed them.
+The city established whose traces Antonio Palacios will now honour.

 Read more